 The opportunity to get 100,000s of tour operators using software for bookings is vast, but we invested in Junglebee first and foremost because the founder Michael Rouveure lives and breathes the Caribbean tour industry.
 He grew up in St. Maarten, working in the family catamaran business.
 Later he developed his own online agency for booking tours in St. Maarten and finally, after experiencing first hand the difficulty in managing reservations, gathered a group of tour operators on the island to invest in and co-develop the first version of Junglebee’s reservation management software.

 Right away Michael noticed another pain point in the industry.
 Whereas credit card payment processing kept getting cheaper and easier in major markets like the US and Europe, Caribbean islands’ small isolated banking systems were not keeping pace.
-After raising a small investment from payment processor Stripe, Junglebee launched Jungle Pay, a seamless way for operators in the Caribbean to directly accept credit card deposits for tours from their own websites.
+After raising a small investment from payment processor Stripe, Junglebee launched JB Pay, a seamless way for operators in the Caribbean to directly accept credit card deposits for tours from their own websites.